 Available: Audiobook | Paperback | Hardcover | Kindle | Mass Market Paperback

-Lore is a mix between The Hunger Games and Medusa (Greek mythology).
-It’s more like a Greek gods book where you have the gods’ trickery, cunning, and violence as they are going after each other and after mortals.
+Lore mixes The Hunger Games and Medusa (Greek mythology).
+It’s more like a Greek god’s book where you have the gods’ trickery, cunning, and violence as they are going after each other and after mortals.
 Lore is about a situation where nine gods have rebelled in the past.
-It means the nine gods have to descend to become mortal every seven years.
+It means the nine gods must descend to become mortal every seven years.

 During that time, they can be killed.
 The people who go after these gods are descendants of heroes.
 These descendants of heroes want to go after the gods because if they successfully kill these nine gods, they get to rise and become that God.

-Our main character is Lore and the whole situation where she is grown up amongst the descendants of Perseus and has learned how to fight.
+Our main character is Lore, and the whole situation is where she is grown up amongst the descendants of Perseus and has learned how to fight.
 So there is that little bit of a desire for revenge.
 She’s hesitant at first.
-But quickly in the book, she decides that it will be a case of revenge throughout the entire story.
+But quickly, in the book, she decides it will be a case of revenge throughout the story.
 She teams up with Athena to kill the newly risen God that killed her parents.
 That is the plot.
 That is where you’re going to go with it.
 There you go, some things to consider about this book.

 So it is a stand-alone.
 Some people think it would have been good as a series.
 The book assumes that you already have a great understanding of the gods or a basic understanding of who the gods are.
 It doesn’t take the time to teach you.
-So if you are going to read this book without any background in Greek mythology, I probably like the first few pages of the book.
-See the gods, and goddesses involved, maybe see a little about their background on your studies, and then read the book.
+So if you are going to read this book without any background in Greek mythology, I probably like the first few pages.
+See the gods and goddesses involved, briefly describe their background in your studies, and then read the book.